-Learning Outcomes The learner will Assessment Criteria The learner can 1.
+Learning OutcomesAssessment CriteriaThe learner willThe learner can essment Criteria The learner can 1.
 Improve communication with their customers 1.1 select and use the best method of communication to meet their customers' expectations 1.2 take the initiative to contact their customers to update them when things are not going to plan or when they require further information 1.3 adapt their communication to respond to individual customers' feelings 2.
-Balance the needs of their customer and their organisation 2.1 meet their customers' expectations within their organisation's service offer 2.2 explain the reasons to their customers sensitively and positively when customer expectations cannot be met 2.3 identify alternative solutions for their customers either within or outside the organisation 2.4 identify the costs and benefits of these solutions to their organisation and to their customers 2.5 negotiate and agree solutions with their customers which satisfy them and are acceptable to their organisation 2.6 take action to satisfy their customers with the agreed solution when balancing customer needs with those of their organisation
+Balance the needs of their customer and their organisation 2.1 meet their customers' expectations within their organisation's service offer 2.2 explain the reasons to their customers sensitively and positively when customer expectations cannot be met 2.3 identify alternative solutions for their customers either within or outside the organisation 2.4 identify the costs and benefits of these solutions to their organisation and to their customers 2.5 negotiate and agree solutions with their customers which satisfy them and are acceptable to their organisation 2.6 take action to satisfy their customers with the agreed solution when balancing customer needs with those of their organisation 3.
+Exceed customer expectations to develop the relationship 3.1 make extra efforts to improve their relationship with their customers 3.2 recognise opportunities to exceed their customers'

-Learning Outcomes Assessment Criteria The learner will The learner can 3.
-Exceed customer expect develop the relationship s to 3.1 make extra efforts to improve their relationship with their customers 3.2 recognise opportunities to exceed their customers expectations 3.3 take action to exceed their customers' expectations within the limits of their own authority 3.4 gain the help and support of others to exceed thei customers' expectations 4.
-Understand how to impr customer relationship the 4.1 describe how to make best use of the method of communication chosen for dealing with their customers 4.2 explain how to negotiate effectively with their customers 4.3 explain how to assess the costs and benefits to their customers and their organisation of any unusual agreement they make 4.4 explain the importance of customer loyalty and/or improved internal customer relationships to their organisation
+Learning Outcomes Assessment Criteria The learner will The The learner can expectations 3.3 take action to exceed their customers' expectations within the limits of their own authority 3.4 gain the help and support of others to exceed their customers' expectations 4.
+Understand how to improve the customer relationship 4.1 describe how to make best use of the method of communication chosen for dealing with their customers 4.2 explain how to negotiate effectively with their customers 4.3 explain how to assess the costs and benefits to their customers and their organisation of any unusual agreement they make 4.4 explain the importance of customer loyalty an improved internal customer relationships to th organisation Mapping to National Occupational Standards This Unit directly relates to Unit B11 of the Customer Service NOS 2010